HOW CAN WE IMPROVE OUR MEMORY?

 However, don’t be afraid that you will somehow mess up your mind and make it less effective or creative.

-mind, like a muscle, becomes stronger and more effective with use.
 Dr. Joan Minninger says: “Most people think of long-term memory as a large drawer in the dresser that needs to be emptied periodically to make room for new things.

 Incorrect.
 There are no known limits to memory storage.
 You can learn and remember new things all your life. “